emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# February 24th, 2021 (remote) Meetup
+# April 28th, 2021 (remote) Meetup

-Our next meetup is going to be on Wednesday, February 24th 2021.
+Our next meetup is going to be on Wednesday, April 28th 2021.
 It'll take place online on our Jitsi video chat server.

 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is